-Light dispersion along an optical fibre can be reduced and even eliminated by using a thinner core as this will result in different reflection paths lengths becoming closer to each other.
-Below a 10 $\mu$ m core diameters dispersion entirely diapers due to being so close to the light wavelength.
+Light dispersion along an optical fibre can be reduced and even eliminated by using a thinner core as this will result in the different reflection paths lengths becoming more similar.
+Below a 10 $\mu$ m core diameter, dispersion entirely disappears due to being so close to the light wavelength.
 Accordingly, two types of optical fibre can be identified:

 Multimode optical fibre - core diameter above 10 $\mu$ m, usually 50 $\mu$ m or 62,5 $\mu$ m.
-Affected by dispersion and thus allowing lower data rates and especially lower cable lengths, some hundreds of meters.
+It is affected by dispersion and thus allowing lower data rates and especially lower cable lengths, up to some hundreds of meters.

 Monomode optical fibre - core diameter below 10 $\mu$ m, usually from 3 $\mu$ m to 10 $\mu$ m.
-Immune to dispersion and thus allowing higher data rates and especially longer cable lengths, several thousands of meters.
+It is immune to dispersion and thus allowing higher data rates and especially longer cable lengths, several thousands of meters.

 Some other practical issues arise from using optical fibre, the first has to do with most current end user hardware not providing an optical connection.
 This somewhat limits its use to backbones.
-Backbones are heavy data flows parts of a cabling system that are not directly connected to end users outlets.
+Backbones are heavy data flows parts of a cabling system that are not directly connected to end users' outlets.

-The other practical issue is about cable mounting, due to their very thin diameter, and the required optical signal transfer instead of a simple electric signal transfer, mounting and connecting optical fibres is rather challenging.
+The other practical issue is about cable mounting, due to the very thin diameter, and the required optical signal transfer instead of a simple electric signal transfer, mounting and connecting optical fibres is rather challenging.